 There are lots of unique and important moments that can happen in sports, but don’t simply submit your photos from the entire game.
 Submitting batches of overly similar images will be flagged as spamming and may impact your account status.

 Can you spot the difference?
-These shots were likely taken seconds apart, and uploading more than one of these would not be acceptable and considered spamming submissions.
+These shots were likely taken seconds apart, and uploading more than one of these would not be acceptable.

-These two shots are very similar, but each has captured a unique moment.
-This would be acceptable, however too many more shots of this couple in a similar pose, setting, and composition would not be accepted.
+These two shots are similar, but each has captured a unique moment.
+This would be acceptable and useful.
 Make sure to use your best judgement and avoid potential submission spamming.

-When shooting photos or isolated objects, please avoid framing or cropping out only a tiny portion of the object.
+When shooting photos or isolated objects, avoid cropping out only a tiny portion of the object.
 Like in this example, the butterfly could easily be integrated into different designs, but because the tip of the wings is missing, it greatly reduces its usability.
-It’s unlikely that customers will be able to recreate the missing wing tips, and they will simply choose another image (like the one on the right where the entire subject is intact).
-Images should not contain an excessive amount of negative space either, the subject should generally fill the frame.
+Images should not contain an excessive amount of negative space either, the subject should fill the frame.